Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 There were nagging issues in the training of surgeons.
 Research highlights that 30% of surgical graduates are unable to operate devices.

-That’s when the CEO of Osso VR, Justin Barad, MD, decided to solve medical problems such as inept training with technology.
+That’s when the CEO of Osso VR, Justin Barad, MD, decided to solve medical problems such as inadequate training with technology.
 He founded Osso VR in 2016 to improve patient safety and augment access to modern surgical techniques.

-The organization has helped to transform healthcare using innovative technology.
+The organization has helped transform healthcare using innovative technology.
 It was involved in a pilot program at Vanderbilt University Medical Center and was the winner of the DocsF18 Innovation Award in 2018.

 The Osso VR team is currently focused on solving training gaps for orthopedic and spine therapies and is also expanding into other specialties and procedures.